Guide to Electrical Plugs &

 Type J: Swiss Plug

 Three round pins in an offset triangular pattern.
-Used only in Switzerland and Liechtenstein.
-This plug type has no historical or practical connection to Rwanda’s electrical system.
+Used mainly in Switzerland and Liechtenstein.
+This plug type is not used in Rwanda and has no historical or practical connection to Rwanda’s electrical system.

 Correction Timeline